Asymptotics of the graph Laplace operator near an isolated singularity: Introduction

-\nd and the definition of the discrete and continuous unnormalized graph Laplace operators will change accordingly.
+The definitions of the discrete and continuous unnormalized graph Laplacians then change accordingly.

-\begin{remark}[\textbf{Abuse of notation}] Note that we use $d$ to denote both: the given metric on $M$, and $d\in \mathbb{N}$ is the Hausdorff dimension of the underlying metric space $(M,d).$ However, for most the rest of our note, we will work with the case when the distance will be induced by a Riemannian metric $g,$ so we will use $d_g$ instead of $d$ to denote the metric/distance, so no confusion will occur. \end{remark}
+\begin{remark}[\textbf{Abuse of notation}] Note that we use $d$ both for the given metric on $M$ and for the Hausdorff dimension of the underlying metric space $(M,d)$.
+However, in most of this paper the distance is induced by a Riemannian metric $g$, and we write $d_g$ for this distance; hence no confusion should occur. \end{remark}

-\begin{remark}[\textbf{Dropping the terms '\textit{unnormalized}' and focusing on the continuous graph Laplacian only}] From now on and for the rest of this paper, we will only work with \textit{continuous} graph Laplacian and we will drop the term \textit{'unnormalized'} and will call it simply \textit{graph Laplacian}.
-So unless otherwise specified and if not explicitly stated otherwise, we will \textit{always} mean by graph Laplace operator the continuous and unnormalized graph Laplace operator $L_t$.
-Indeed, there are other types of graph Laplacian that are named \textit{random walk} and \textit{normalized} graph Laplacians whose asymptotics on Riemannian manifolds without boundaries were treated in \citet{HeinAudibertLuxburgJMLR2007}, but these are not the foci of this paper.
-Also later when we deal with locally angular conformal metric $g$ to a given metric $\tilde{g},$ we shall use $L_t^{g,int}, L_t^{g, ext}$ to emphasize the intrinsic and extrinsic operators w.r.t. $g$. \end{remark}
+\begin{remark}[\textbf{Dropping the terms '\textit{unnormalized}' and focusing only on the continuous graph Laplacian}] From now on and for the rest of this paper, we will only work with the \textit{continuous} graph Laplacian and we will drop the term \textit{'unnormalized'} and call it simply the \textit{graph Laplacian}.
+Therefore, unless otherwise specified, we will \textit{always} mean by graph Laplacian the continuous and unnormalized graph Laplacian $L_t$.
+Indeed, there are other types of graph Laplacian that are named \textit{random walk} and \textit{normalized} graph Laplacians whose asymptotics on Riemannian manifolds without boundaries were treated in \citet{HeinAudibertLuxburgJMLR2007}, but these are not the focus of this paper.
+Further when we deal with the locally angular conformal metric $g$ to a given metric $\tilde{g},$ we shall use